How to copy an existing project. How to create a project template.

 This option cannot be unchecked.

-The project settings are copied: Options, installed applications, use of private objects, companies authorized to access private objects in the project etc.
+The project settings are copied: features, applications, use of private objects, etc.

 You can copy colleagues that belong to your original project.

 If your original project allows guests type members.
 To copy guest type members: